GrizzHacks/Beginners-Portal/Pokedex/README.md

 - Attribute: Height; Variable Name: `height`
 - Attribute: Evolutions; Variable Name: `evolutions`

-Now that we know our attributes, let's think of some methods we could use to change our attributes.
+Now that we know our attributes, let's think of some methods we could use to change those attributes.

 - The National Number will always stay the same, but maybe I'll want to know what its number is specifically.
 I'll need a method called `getNationalNumber()`.
 - The Pokemon's name will never change, but maybe I'll want to call its name specifically.
 I'll need a method called `getPokemonName()`.
 - The description of the Pokemon can change depending on how much we know about the Pokemon.
 I'll create a method to change its informaton called `changeDescription()`.
-- The height of a Pokemon could change, depending on how many we've caught.
+- The average height of a Pokemon could change, depending on how many we've caught.
 I'll create a method called `alterHeight()`.
 - What if we discover a new evolution for a Pokemon?
 I'll create a method called `addEvolution()`.

 Finally, we need a class that will act as the blueprint for each Pokemon entry that we create.
 Each Pokemon entry represents a unique Pokemon.
 So let's decide to call our class `Pokemon`.